Insider Selling: Oracle Co. (NYSE:ORCL) CEO Sells 1,000,000 Shares of Stock

 Oracle Co.
-(NYSE:ORCL – Get Rating) CEO Safra Catz sold 1,000,000 shares of the firm’s stock in a transaction that occurred on Wednesday, June 22nd.
-The shares were sold at an average price of $66.87, for a total transaction of $66,870,000.00.
-Following the completion of the sale, the chief executive officer now directly owns 1,118,592 shares in the company, valued at approximately $74,800,247.04.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+(NYSE:ORCL – Get Rating) CEO Safra Catz sold 1,000,000 shares of Oracle stock in a transaction on Friday, June 17th.
+The shares were sold at an average price of $68.08, for a total transaction of $68,080,000.00.
+Following the completion of the transaction, the chief executive officer now directly owns 1,118,592 shares of the company’s stock, valued at approximately $76,153,743.36.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.

 Safra Catz also recently made the following trade(s):

-The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, July 26th.
-Investors of record on Tuesday, July 12th will be given a $0.32 dividend.
-The ex-dividend date of this dividend is Monday, July 11th.
-This represents a $1.28 dividend on an annualized basis and a yield of 1.92%.
-Oracle’s dividend payout ratio (DPR) is 53.33%.
+The firm also recently announced a quarterly dividend, which will be paid on Tuesday, July 26th.
+Investors of record on Tuesday, July 12th will be paid a dividend of $0.32 per share.
+This represents a $1.28 annualized dividend and a yield of 1.81%.
+The ex-dividend date is Monday, July 11th.
+Oracle’s payout ratio is currently 53.33%.

-Several analysts recently weighed in on ORCL shares.
-Daiwa Capital Markets started coverage on shares of Oracle in a report on Friday, April 1st.
-They issued a “neutral” rating and a $87.00 target price on the stock.
-BMO Capital Markets reduced their target price on shares of Oracle from $92.00 to $86.00 in a report on Tuesday, June 14th.
-Deutsche Bank Aktiengesellschaft set a $110.00 price objective on shares of Oracle in a report on Wednesday, March 9th.
-UBS Group set a $75.00 price objective on shares of Oracle in a report on Tuesday, June 14th.
-Finally, Monness Crespi & Hardt cut their price objective on shares of Oracle from $126.00 to $113.00 and set a “buy” rating on the stock in a report on Tuesday, June 14th.
-Three equities research analysts have rated the stock with a sell rating, fifteen have given a hold rating and eight have issued a buy rating to the company.
-Based on data from MarketBeat, the stock presently has a consensus rating of “Hold” and an average price target of $90.13.
+A number of analysts have recently commented on ORCL shares.
+JPMorgan Chase & Co. set a $82.00 target price on shares of Oracle in a research note on Thursday, June 16th.
+Cowen cut their target price on shares of Oracle from $107.00 to $98.00 in a research note on Thursday, June 9th.
+Deutsche Bank Rese… set a $110.00 price objective on shares of Oracle in a research note on Monday, June 20th.
+Credit Suisse Group set a $115.00 price objective on shares of Oracle in a research note on Tuesday, June 14th.
+Finally, Morgan Stanley upped their price objective on shares of Oracle from $87.00 to $88.00 and gave the company an “equal weight” rating in a research note on Monday, June 6th.
+Three analysts have rated the stock with a sell rating, fifteen have assigned a hold rating and eight have assigned a buy rating to the stock.
+According to MarketBeat, the company presently has a consensus rating of “Hold” and an average target price of $90.13.

-A number of large investors have recently bought and sold shares of ORCL.
-Offit Capital Advisors LLC boosted its position in shares of Oracle by 0.9% during the 1st quarter.
-Offit Capital Advisors LLC now owns 28,371 shares of the enterprise software provider’s stock worth $2,347,000 after purchasing an additional 255 shares in the last quarter.
-J.W.
-Cole Advisors Inc. boosted its position in shares of Oracle by 12.5% during the 1st quarter.
-J.W.
-Cole Advisors Inc. now owns 35,646 shares of the enterprise software provider’s stock worth $2,949,000 after purchasing an additional 3,965 shares in the last quarter.
-Vise Technologies Inc. boosted its position in shares of Oracle by 97.2% during the 1st quarter.
-Vise Technologies Inc. now owns 18,969 shares of the enterprise software provider’s stock worth $1,569,000 after purchasing an additional 9,349 shares in the last quarter.
-Insight Advisors LLC PA purchased a new stake in shares of Oracle during the 1st quarter worth $263,000.
-Finally, Mirae Asset Global Investments Co.
-Ltd. boosted its position in shares of Oracle by 5.0% during the 1st quarter.
-Mirae Asset Global Investments Co.
-Ltd. now owns 494,649 shares of the enterprise software provider’s stock worth $40,923,000 after purchasing an additional 23,351 shares in the last quarter.
-Hedge funds and other institutional investors own 42.33% of the company’s stock.
+Institutional investors and hedge funds have recently made changes to their positions in the stock.
+Level Financial Advisors Inc. purchased a new stake in shares of Oracle in the 4th quarter valued at approximately $28,000.
+Evolution Advisers Inc. purchased a new position in shares of Oracle in the 4th quarter valued at $33,000.
+Steward Financial Group LLC purchased a new position in shares of Oracle in the 1st quarter valued at $33,000.
+Ulland Investment Advisors LLC grew its position in shares of Oracle by 469.0% in the 1st quarter.
+Ulland Investment Advisors LLC now owns 404 shares of the enterprise software provider’s stock valued at $33,000 after buying an additional 333 shares during the last quarter.
+Finally, Bivin & Associates Inc. purchased a new position in shares of Oracle in the 4th quarter valued at $35,000.
+42.33% of the stock is currently owned by hedge funds and other institutional investors.

 Oracle Company Profile (Get Rating)